simulatedScience/Beleriand_Ticket-to-Ride/README.md

 ### planned features:
 - improve the UI and add more controls
 - visualize the tasks on the graph
+- automatic graph analysis tools
 - automatically generate images for task cards
-- allow adding nodes and edges to the graph through the UI
+- allow adding and removing nodes and edges to the graph through the UI
 - allow editing colors and text of nodes and edges through the UI
 - select an image for each node in the UI
 - automatically optimze the graph layout from the UI